Arsinoe II: Marriage and issue

-After Lysimachus' death in 281 BC, Arsinoe was briefly married to her half-brother Ptolemy Ceraunus from 280 to 279 BC and then to her full-blooded, younger brother Ptolemy II of Egypt from the late 270s BC until her death.
+After Lysimachus's death in 281 BC, Arsinoe was briefly married to her half-brother Ptolemy Ceraunus from 280 to 279 BC and then to her full-blooded, younger brother Ptolemy II of Egypt from c.
+275 BC until her death.
 Ptolemy II's children by his first wife Arsinoe I, including his eventual successor Ptolemy III, were posthumously declared to be children of Arsinoe II in the late 260s BC.